XAS-Dev/TreeCommandCore/README.md

 # TreeCommandCore

 A Bukkit plugin dependency for simplifying the definition of commands used within Bukkit plugins.
+This project is called TreeCommand, but it uses a graph structure to process commands

 ## Getting Started